jessepav/lacygoill-wiki-backup/bug/vim.md

         echo "${1//\${/dollar curly}"
         echo "The rest of this file is shDerefPPSleft inside double quotes" echo and shDoubleQuote _outside_ double quotes

-## C-e does not always get back the originally typed text

-According to `:h complete_CTRL-E`, `C-e` can be pressed while the pum is open to get back the originally typed text:

->                                                             *complete_CTRL-E*
->     When completion is active you can use CTRL-E to stop it and go back to the
->     originally typed text.
-The CTRL-E will not be inserted.

 ## `no_mail_maps`